 This week i was one of a privileged few to get to grips with the brand new Nokia N97, Nokia’s first Nseries entrant in touchscreentechnology, For our first impressions on what is set to become one of the biggest phones of 2009, read on…

-So the N97 is well made, what about how it operates?
-Powering the phone on is a pleasurable experience in itself as you are presented with the awesome 3.5 inch touchscreen.
-The display itself is bright and vivid with excellent levels of detail and, thankfully, this great screen quality is paired up with an even better touchscreen experience.
+and, thankfully, this great screen quality is paired up with an even better touchscreen experience.
 Navigation is quick and easy and the N97 is incredibly responsive; there is no delay between selecting an icon from the menu and entering into it.
 The boost in screen dimensions also means the touchscreen interface is a lot easier to get to grips with; after 5 minutes using the phone i was browsing like a pro.
 The home screen presents you with the familiar lay out of Symbian shortcuts but with a new focus on social networking and messaging.
 Icons for Facebook, MySpace and Nokia’s own Ovi service sit alongside the usuals suspects such as messages, calendar and contacts.
 A simple jab on the relevant icon takes you where you want to be and of course, as with any Symbian phone, shortcuts are all customisable.

-Though i wasn’t able to upload any images for closer inspection, the camera on the N97 looks to perform very well.
+very well.
 The interface is simple and easy to use and opts for physical camera buttons rather than on screen for things like zoom and capture.
 The powerful LED flash also provides ample illumination for low light situations.
 Video capture is equally as impressive capturing at 30 frames per second and with the 3.5 inch display plus TV output, video playback is well catered for.